Other Treatment Options

 Drugs and Medications

-often requires a multimodal treatment approach, and medications can help target different aspects of the condition.
+Often requires a multimodal treatment approach as different medications can help target different aspects of the condition.
 Analgesics (including NSAIDs and acetaminophen) may relieve mild pain, while more targeted options like nerve-blocking medications (gabapentinoids such as gabapentin and pregabalin) and antidepressants (tricyclics or SNRIs) can reduce neuropathic pain and improve function.
 Topical agents (lidocaine patches) and topical lidocaine or capsaicin may provide localized relief.
+Some have experienced positive results managing pain sympoms with marijuana, THC and CBD products.

 Image of lots of drugs, piills, open pill bottles, a syringe, a baggie with white powder in it, sitting on a table